revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Strategy which holds the evaluation of an expression, is known as a Lazy evaluation.
-Spark will not start the execution of the process until an ACTION is called which known as a Lazy Evaluation.
-It is a Policy of only evaluating forms whose values, needed by a consumer, known as a print request.
+Strategy which holds the evaluation of an expression, is known as a Lazy evaluation.Spark will not start the execution of the process until an ACTION is called which known as a Lazy Evaluation.It is a Policy of only evaluating forms whose values, needed by a consumer, known as a print request.
 If List supported Lazy evaluation, then (FISRT(LIST1(+45) (*67) (/78)))
 Would not result in any arithmetic being performed, since only the element 1 needs to be returned.